 A Mountain Community

-Tungsten Village, located at 333 State Highway 72, a few blocks northwest of downtown Nederland, contains 26 affordable rental homes for low- and moderate-income residents.
-It is owned, managed, and maintained by BCHA.
+Tungsten Village, completed in 2020, is located at 333 State Highway 72, a few blocks northwest of downtown Nederland.
+Tungsten Village contains 26 affordable rental homes for low- and moderate-income residents, and is owned, managed, and maintained by the Boulder County Housing Authority.

 Beauty and Sustainability

 Tungsten Village features state-of-the-art design and technology that make it both beautiful and sustainable:

 - The building incorporates permeable surfaces along with a photovoltaic solar system producing approximately 31 kilowatt hours per year.

 - In the spirit of Nederland’s Dark Sky Initiative, Tungsten Village features downcast lighting to help preserve the night skies and avoid impacts on surrounding neighborhoods.